Vessel Registration & Offshore Closings

 - Annual documentation renewal.

-Perry Neblett P.A. has considerable experience in vessel documentation.
-We navigate the very stringent requirements and complex issues of processing to facilitate a successful documentation.
-After the necessary information is collected and title research is obtained we’ll prepare and process your documents ready for signing and submission to the Coast Guard in no more than a few hours when necessary.
+The Perry Maritime Law Group has considerable experience in vessel documentation.
+We navigate the very stringent requirements and complex issues of processing to facilitate successful documentation.
+After the necessary information is collected and title research is obtained we'll prepare and process your documents ready for signing and submission to the Coast Guard in no more than a few hours when necessary.
 Regardless of whether you are around the corner or across the country, our office is staffed and equipped with the latest technology to phone, fax or electronically communicate.